tersesystems/blindsight/README.md

 ## Dependencies

-The only hard dependency is the SLF4J API, but the DSL functionality is only implemented for Logback with [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder).
+The only hard dependency is the SLF4J API.
+The DSL functionality is only implemented for Logback with [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder).

 Blindsight is a pure SLF4J wrapper: it delegates all logging through to the SLF4J API and does not configure or manage the SLF4J implementation at all.